Search

 Validation

 Encouragement also includes letting your spouse know, “You matter to me.”
-You intentionally rephrase negatives into positives by identifying strengths and focusing on efforts and contributions instead of failures or things that weren’t done well.
+You intentionally rephrase negatives into positives by identifying strengths and focusing on efforts and contributions instead of failures or things your spouse hasn’t done well.
 Encouragement recognizes your spouse as having worth and dignity in spite of imperfection.
 This means that you find something of value to recognize in your spouse, even when he or she can’t see it.
 Encouragement builds up your spouse.
-It focuses on any resource that can be turned into an asset or strength.
+It focuses on any resource that they can turn into an asset or strength.

 Exceptional couples understand how their strengths and weaknesses help them become better people.
 While no spouse wants his or her mate to have shortcomings, none of us is perfect.
 Even if we’re working to overcome our flaws, from time to time our partner is going to become frustrated with us.
 In such times, it’s a mature spouse who can see the opportunity for growth.